-When you are going to use a dehumidifier or fan, you can speed up this air drying process, and you can shorten the maximum drying time.
+When you are going to set up a dehumidifier or fan in the place where you are going to stack the wood to dry, you can speed up this air drying process, and you can shorten the maximum drying time.

 However, if you want to dry lumber to a moisture level of 8%, an oven needs about 28 days to dry.

-Ok, now that you know more about moisture in wood, you can find out how the wood can be dried.
+Ok, now that you know more about moisture in wood and all the possible ways out there, you can find out how the wood can be dried at home.

-All methods of drying wood discussed below are very efficient.
+All methods of drying wood discussed below are very efficient and cost-friendly.
 The only difference between the drying methods is the speed at which the moisture level can be reduced.